Dizzyggs/Diize/README.md

 - 📫 How to reach me: **dizzylol @ discord.**

-- ⚡ Fun fact,  **Im a Swede, but rarely if ever develop within the FiveM community (yes, there's reasons why.)**
+- ⚡ Fun fact,  **Im a Swede, but rarely if ever develop within the swedish FiveM community (yes, there's reasons why.)**

 <h3 align="left">Connect with me:</h3>
 <p align="left">